soliukykyuk/ST7735_LTSM/README.md

 where the user sets options(debug, advanced graphics and frame buffer mode).
 When you install 'ST7735_LTSM' with Arduino IDE.
 It should install 'display16_LTSM' as well after a prompt, if it does not you have to install it same way as 'ST7735_LTSM'.
-The 'display16_LTSM' project and readme is at [URL github link](https://github.com/gavinlyonsrepo/display16_LTSM)
+The 'display16_LTSM' project and readme is at [URL github link.](https://github.com/gavinlyonsrepo/display16_LTSM) 'display16_LTSM' is also written by author of this library.

+## Documentation

+Code is commented for the 'doxygen' API generation tool.
+Documents on fonts, bitmaps and graphics can be found at the dependency 'display16_LTSM' repository, [URL github link](https://github.com/gavinlyonsrepo/display16_LTSM)

 ## Software